 Seth gets out his pom-poms for Medicare on an NBC TV news interview in New York

-Written by Seth on February 10, 2013
+Written on February 10, 2013 by Seth

 I’ve been moonlighting lately as a professional cheerleader.
 Not for the Baltimore Ravens (or worse, the San Francisco 49ers!) but for Medicare.
 Yup, the Federal health insurance program for people 65 and older or those with qualifying health conditions.
 Because if there were ever a “team” or a cause that needed the support of a few pom-poms, it’s Medicare.